Eco-Friendly vs Sustainable: What's the Difference?

 The term sustainable, as defined by the United Nations, means “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”

-At TheRoundup, we define sustainable products as those that create a lasting positive impact across three key areas or "pillars."
+At TheRoundup, we define the most sustainable products as those that create a lasting positive impact across three key areas or "pillars."

 What are The Three Pillars of Sustainability?